-Garlic cloves for gardening can be purchased at most farm stores, garlic farms, and seed catalogs.
+Garlic cloves for planting can be purchased at most farm stores, garlic farms, and seed catalogs.
 Do make sure you shop early though, seed catalogs in particular tend to sell out of garlic in the fall!

 Most online catalogs allow for pre-order of garlic cloves starting in August or early September.
 Getting on that list will ensure you’ll have garlic when it’s time to plant.